-The plan is to use the semester to selected and build your skills in finding, understanding, and writing about the chemical literature.
+The plan is to use the semester to build your skills in finding, understanding, and writing about the chemical literature.
+It is easy the literature as an absolute, but we need to think about who publishes and how our biases and experiences inform the way in which we read the literature.
 This requires ample outside reading as well as some discussion.
 Finally, learning to write requires practice, which we will do a couple of different ways.